 Since Hong Kong reverted to Chinese sovereignty in 1997, it has been governed by the Basic Law, a "quasi-constitution."
 The Basic Law guarantees a high degree of autonomy in certain matters until 2047, while defense and foreign affairs are the responsibility of the central government in Beijing.
 If China were to exert its authority so as to alter the economic, political or legal structures or the existing social policy of Hong Kong, investor and business confidence in Hong Kong could be negatively affected, which in turn could negatively affect markets and business performance and have an adverse effect on a Fund's investments.
 There is uncertainty as to whether China will continue to respect the relative independence of Hong Kong and refrain from exerting a tighter grip on Hong Kong's political, economic and social concerns.
 The economy of Hong Kong may be significantly affected by increasing competition from the emerging economies of Asia, including that of China itself.
 In addition, the Hong Kong dollar trades within a fixed trading band rate to (or is "pegged" to) the USD.
 This fixed exchange rate has contributed to the growth and stability of the Hong Kong economy.
-However, some market participants have questioned the continued viability of the currency peg.
-It is uncertain what affect any discontinuance of the currency peg and the establishment of an alternative exchange rate system would have on capital markets generally and the Hong Kong economy.
+However, some market participants have questioned the continued viability of the establishment of an alternative exchange rate system would have on capital markets generally and the Hong Kong economy.